DoSomething/rogue/documentation/endpoints/reportbackitems.md

     The reportback item's Rogue id (id column in Rogue's reportback_items table).
   - **status**: (string) required
     The status of the reportback item.
+  - **reviewer**: (varchar) required
+    The Northstar id of the reviewer who updated the reportback item's status.